 Roles on boards

-Owner of a board can define who can have access to the board, can delete or duplicate the board, move it between projects or teams and save the board backup.
+Owner of a board can define who can have access to the board, can delete and duplicate the board, configure board content settings, move it between projects or teams, set up a password, and save the board backup.
 Ownership can be transferred to another user.

-- Guest editors are users who can edit the content of the board but cannot duplicate it and share it with other users.
+- Guest editors are users who can edit the content of the board but cannot duplicate it, share it with other users, and use some features.
+Guest editors can only access public boards.

 Commenters can view the board content and leave comments visible to other users on the board.